alttch/shd/README.md

 * **3** smartctl error

-The tool considers a drive has errors if its smart status is either not reported or reported as "false".
+The tool considers a drive has errors if its smart status is either not reported or reported as passed=false.